cdk-patterns/serverless/the-destined-lambda/python/README.md

 This project combines [Lambda Destinations](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/) with [Amazon EventBridge](https://aws.amazon.com/eventbridge/) to show you that with EventBridge rules you can decouple your components in an event driven architecture and by combining it with lambda destinations you can strip out EventBridge specific code from your lambda functions themselves and decouple further.

-An important point about Lambda Destinations is that they have to be executed asynchronously which is why the lambda is invoked via SNS in this pattern.
+An important point about Lambda Destinations is that they have to be executed asyncronously which is why the lambda is invoked via SNS in this pattern.
 To reduce custom code, I have integrated the SNS directly with API Gateway using [Apache VTL](https://velocity.apache.org/engine/1.7/vtl-reference.html).

 ## Architecture